 - A learning/quiz app PLAY DANUBE is under construction and will appear in the app store (German only)

-- There will be an ONLINE EVENT – With a famous TV-Star for kids (details tbc)
+- There was an ONLINE EVENT – With a famous TV-Star for kids (details tbc)

 - Many important actions on Social Media (campaign with Videos)

-- June will be the month of Danube in Austria.
+- June was the month of Danube in Austria.

-- The Serbian Danube Day team have created a platform on their website: www.srbijavode.rs
+- The Serbian Danube Day team created a platform on their website: www.srbijavode.rs

 - The website includes educational short films about the sights of the Danube River, and a quiz for participants to take to test their Danube knowledge!